-“That’s hard to say,” says Elliott.
+“That’s hard to say,” Elliott says.
 “They feed on nectar-producing plants, and almost all of these plants need sun.”
-Having an open habitat bordered by woods shouldn’t be a problem, she said, but “these are definitely not forest birds.”
+Having an open habitat bordered by woods shouldn’t be a problem, she says, but “these are definitely not forest birds.”

-Many people tend to put out hummingbird feeders in March or April on the first warm day of spring.
-While these are warm-weather birds, putting out feeders this early could have results that don’t reach expectations, Elliott advises.
-While the first hummers begin arriving from Central America in the Southern states as early as mid-to-late March, these are the first migrants and they are moving through to summer grounds further north.
-It’s fine to put out feeders for these birds, she said.
-“Early arriving birds may really need an artificial nectar source to help them along in their migration, especially if there has been an early or late spring and the flower timing is off,” she pointed out.
+Many people put out hummingbird feeders in March or April on the first warm day of spring.
+While these are warm-weather birds, putting out feeders this early could have results that don’t reach expectations, Elliott says.
+While the first hummers begin arriving from Central America in the Southern states as early as mid-to-late March, these are the first migrants and they are moving through to summer grounds farther north.
+It’s fine to put out feeders for these birds, she says.
+“Early-arriving birds may really need an artificial nectar source to help them along in their migration, especially if there has been an early or late spring and the flower timing is off."

-For example, the big numbers, Elliott said, don’t build in the Atlanta area until after July 4.
-“Just remember that if your are not seeing birds at your feeder, then it doesn’t mean they aren’t in the area!”
+For example, the big numbers don’t build in the Atlanta area until after July 4, Elliot says.
+“Just remember that if you are not seeing birds at your feeder, it doesn’t mean they aren’t in the area!”
 Some ruby-throated hummingbirds will travel as far as the lower regions of Canada.
-The further north you live in the Eastern United States, the later the birds will arrive, and the sooner they will leave for the fall migration.
+The farther north you live in the Eastern U.S., the later the birds will arrive, and the sooner they will leave for the fall migration.

-Hanging hummingbird feeders in clusters prevents a dominant bird from chasing other hummers away from a single feeder.
-The red moats above the feeders are filled with water and prevent ants from getting into the sugar water solution in the feeders.
+Hanging hummingbird feeders in clusters prevents a dominant bird from chasing others away from a lone feeder.
+The red moats above the feeders are filled with water to prevent ants from raiding the sugar-water solution in the feeders.
 (Photo: Tom Oder)

 But what if I get a late freeze?

 Suppose you put out a feeder in late March or April and there’s a late freeze.
 Will it kill these warm-weather birds?
-Don’t worry, says Elliott.
+Don’t worry, Elliott says.
 These little guys are tougher than you might think.
-While most will return to winter grounds in Central America in the fall, some have been observed over-wintering along the Georgia and Gulf coasts.
+While most will return to winter grounds in Central America in the fall, some have been observed over-wintering along the Atlantic and Gulf coasts.